hsuehyt/StageOfLight6CustomizedVideos/README.md

 ![Stage of Light Scene Preview](https://github.com/hsuehyt/StageOfLight6CustomizedVideos/blob/main/README/Screenshot%202024-11-19%20143629.png)

-**Stage of Light - Six Customized Videos** is a Unity project designed for NTNU Art Museum.
-It enables the projection of six customized videos onto the respective walls and floors of the immersive projection space, "Stage of Light."
-This project leverages a Windows-based dome projection system integrated with **Resolume Arena** to display the Unity project's build folder seamlessly.
+**Stage of Light - Six Customized Videos** is a Unity project created for NTNU Art Museum.
+It enables the seamless projection of six customized videos across the walls and floors of the immersive exhibition space, "Stage of Light."
+This project utilizes a Windows-based dome projection system integrated with **Resolume Arena**, allowing the Unity project's build folder to run smoothly for immersive visual experiences.

+For a solution using a single panoramic video, please refer to [Stage of Light - One Panoramic Video](https://github.com/hsuehyt/StageOfLight1PanoramicVideo).

 ---